-This practical course continues the development of the students hands on chef skills with the addition of advanced culinary techniques and best practices.
-Students will prepare, cook and serve foods in the dynamic environment of a full service food operation.
+Students continue the development of hands on chef skills with the addition of advanced culinary techniques and best practices.
+Students prepare, cook and serve foods in the dynamic environment of a full service food operation.

 P- FOSR1017 Basic Foodservice Cooking